Blupo/ReplicatedTweening/README.md

 # Install

 The module should be accessible to both the server and client, preferably in ReplicatedStorage, and needs to be `require`d by both as well.
-On the server, `require`ing the module will return ReplicatedTweening which is used to make the tweens.
+On the server, `require`ing the module will return the API for `ReplicatedTween`.
 On the client, `require`ing the module will simply initialise everything to play tweens on the client.

 ReplicatedTweens function similarly to normal Tweens to minimize any transitions between the two.

-# ReplicatedTweening
+# ReplicatedTween

-This is what is returned when you `require` the module.
+## Constuctors

-- `ReplicatedTween ReplicatedTweening.new(Instance object, TweenInfo tweenInfo, table propertyTable)`
+- `ReplicatedTween.new(Instance object, TweenInfo tweenInfo, table propertyTable)`
     - The parameters are the same as [TweenService/Create](https://developer.roblox.com/en-us/api-reference/function/TweenService/Create), returns a `ReplicatedTween` (see section ReplicatedTween)
-- `ReplicatedTween ReplicatedTweening:Create(Instance object, TweenInfo tweenInfo, table propertyTable)`
+- `ReplicatedTween:Create(Instance object, TweenInfo tweenInfo, table propertyTable)`
-    - Same as `ReplicatedTweening.new`, added to minimize transitioning with scripts using normal TweenService/Create
+    - Same as `ReplicatedTween.new`, added to minimize transitioning with scripts using TweenService/Create

-# ReplicatedTween

 ## Properties